Do you really know how many posts you see on social media, are actually paid advertisements?

 I don’t have a problem with people being entrepreneurial and turning to influencing for an income.
 If you get paid to post about T-Shirts, lipstick or saucepans, good on you.
 No harm done.

-But by gosh, if you post about a health or nutrition product then you had darned well better:
+But by gosh, if you post about a health or nutrition product then you had darned well better make sure you:

 - disclose that you have been paid to do so

 - do not treat your followers like they are brainless muppets.
 Be a good person and be ethical.
 This means being truthful and just telling people you’ve been paid, not hiding the fact that you’ve been paid, behind random hashtags that don’t mean anything to the general public

 - have done your research on the product to ensure it’s safe